Research Proposals 2019

 THE SMALL GRANTS PROGRAMME

 The Small Grant Programme is available only to IPA Candidates and IPA Members who are recent graduates (less than three years post-graduation).
 The Small Grant application is limited to 5 single-spaced pages, the usual award is limited to $2000 but awards of up to $5000 may be granted in unusual circumstance.
-These grants are intended primarily to help potential researchers in their development as investigators by supporting mentoring and research focused education
+These grants are intended primarily to help potential researchers in their development as investigators by supporting mentoring and research focused education.

 THE AWARDS PROCESS

-Proposals must include statements showing that the research will contribute to psychoanalytic knowledge, that they fit within the IPA’s current priorities, that the research meets ethics standards, has need institutional support for distribution of funds.
+Proposals must include statements showing that the research will contribute to psychoanalytic knowledge, that they fit within the IPA’s current priorities, that the research meets ethics standards, and institutional support for distribution of funds.
 Research will only be funded once approved by an Institutional Review Board (IRB) but applications will be considered provided application has been made for such approval.
 Applicants are strongly urged to obtain IRB approval from a local university or institution which does not charge a fee for the review.
 If the applicant is unable to obtain a local IRB review, the applicant may apply to the IRB at the Washington Psychoanalytic Center.
 Half of the fee for that review will be deducted from the funds awarded to that applicant, and half will be provided by the IPA.

 All proposals should indicate how they meet the following criteria put forward by the IPA as part of the IPA’s current priorities:

-All proposals must be accompanied by a statement of how they advance specifically psychoanalytic knowledge.
+- All proposals must be accompanied by a statement of how they advance psychoanalytic knowledge.
 All applicants must agree to participate in follow-up of their research and to properly credit the IPA in all publications and presentations that include research for which the grant was made.

 Applications that meet the initial criteria are then assessed by reviewers appointed by the Research Committee regarding their psychoanalytic research significance, the quality of the proposed methodology, the adequacy of the research team and the support it has, whether the budget and timeline of the proposal is realistic.